dojo/framework/docs/en/testing/supplemental.md

 import * as css from './FormWidget.m.css';

 describe('Validity', () => {
-	it('adds a "invalid" class to the wrapper when the input is invalid and displays a message', () => {
+	it('adds the "invalid" class to the wrapper when the input is invalid and displays a message', () => {
 		const validityMock = createValidityMock();

 		const h = harness(() => <FormWidget />, {